manuel12/fluent-css/README.md

       </body>
     </html>

-... so that it ends up looking like this.
+...so that it ends up looking like this:

 ![Heading example](demo/heading-with-depth.png)

-One of the most important classes provided by custom-styles.css is the .custom-container class.
+One of the most important classes provided by _custom-styles.css_ is the _.custom-container_ class.
 With this class you can create containers that are padded, bordered and margined.
 All the examples in the "Examples" section are contained in custom containers.
 In order to make a normal div into a custom container you just have to add the class .custom-container to such an element.
 As an example we have a restaurant reservation system that is wrapped in a div...

     <div>
       <h1>Restaurant Reservation System</h1>